coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 In a highly optimized kernel this stall is expected and hard to eliminate — the only cure is more warps to hide it with.
 Second, Thread Divergence at 23.61% estimated speedup is significant — 32 active threads but only 22.81 not predicated off means roughly 9 threads per warp are being masked out by predication.
-This is likely your boundary condition handling at tile edges.
+This is likely the boundary condition handling at tile edges.

 \* Stall Long Scoreboard:
 A scoreboard is a hardware mechanism that tracks whether the data required for an instruction is ready.